ortelius/emporous-go/docs/design/events.md

 Additionally;
 - Event Engines may be called without passing an object payload to an Event Engine.
 - The user context is considered to be a Collection with an Event Engine.
 Objects are output to the user's context by the UOR Router when signaled.

+Notes:

+Need to address how an object is passed from one engine to another. (how does the ee know where to send an object after processing?)